Heyter/theatreofpain/README.md

 Hey everyone.

 This is a survival gamemode I made for a comission at the end of 2016 using Nutscript.
 I got permission to release it so someone can still benefit from this.
+Also, I fixed a pair of issues now before releasing it.
 I worked on it more than 150 hours, so I think it can spare a lot of time to someone who need a similar gamemode or just something exactly like this.

 These are the features: